Production Insights

 (also found on IMDb trivia)

-The movie was shot over a period of 5 years (7 years with pre & post-production) in 13 cities, villages and remote locations across Romania, Turkey and Ukraine, using a diverse international cast.
-It’s by far the most ambitious, difficult and disturbing project Adrian Țofei and Duru Yücel ever did, facing numerous challenges over the years and taking a toll on their personal lives as well due to the extensive periods of living in character (ironically, the movie deals with exactly this issue).
+Adrian Țofei and Duru Yücel and met in 2015 at the Bosphorus Film Festival in Istanbul as a result of Adrian’s first movie Be My Cat: A Film for Anne, and around that time they began developing We Put the World to Sleep.
+The movie was shot over a period of 9 years in 13 cities, villages and remote locations across Romania, Turkey and Ukraine, using a diverse international cast.
+It’s by far the most ambitious, difficult and disturbing project Adrian and Duru ever did, facing numerous challenges over the years and taking a toll on their personal lives as well due to the extensive periods of living in character (ironically, the movie deals with similar themes), the pandemic, a scamming producer, the improvisational nature and the very long editing process to bring the 150 hours of footage down to 1h 23min.

 Antoine Le’s movie Followed inspired Adrian Țofei to watch the documentary Crime Scene: The Vanishing at the Cecil Hotel, which in turn inspired chapter 2 of We Put the World to Sleep.